ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 * Tested with Home Assistant v0.111.0
 * Tested with Mosquitto broker v5.1
 * Data is published via MQTT
-* MQTT discovery messages are sent so RPi's are automatically registered with Home Assistant (if MQTT discovery is enabled in your installation)
+* MQTT discovery messages are sent so RPi's are automatically registered with Home Assistant (if MQTT discovery is enabled in your HA installation)
 * MQTT authentication support
 * No special/root privileges are required by this mechanism
 * Linux daemon / systemd service, sd\_notify messages generated